linyuanthocr/rpg_svo_pro_with_digital_twins/README.md

 # Drift-free Visual SLAM using Digital Twins

+This is a fork of the official implementation of **"Drift-free Visual SLAM using Digital Twin."** The original version was only tested on Ubuntu 20.04 and Ubuntu 18.04.
+The following instructions guide you through the installation on **Ubuntu 22.04**.

 [![Tightly-coupled Fusion of Global Position Measurements in SVO Pro](doc/eyecatcher_with_youtube_logo.jpg)](https://youtu.be/gmHnhWYfuW0)

 This repo contains a sliding-window optimization-based odometry system fusing visual, inertial and global pose measurements obtained by registering to a Digital Twin.